5 Signs You Should Take a Chronic Fatigue Test

 Chronic Fatigue Sign #1 – Post-Exertional Malaise (PEM)

-If you’ve been noticing that even minor activity leads to disproportionate exhaustion or illness, it’s a clear red flag that your fatigue is far beyond ordinary.
+If you’ve noticed that even minor activity leads to disproportionate exhaustion or illness, it’s a clear red flag that your fatigue is far beyond ordinary.

 Chronic Fatigue Sign #2 – Unrefreshing Sleep